table: utilities for operations with tables

 Given the linear formula, \(y = m \times x + c\), this function returns \(y\) calculated from the input, where \(m\) is the provided

-and \(c\) is the providedintercept
+slopeand \(c\) is the providedintercept.The arguments

-can be provided without units, in which case the units ofcolumn
+slopeandinterceptcan be provided without units, in which case the units ofcolumnornamespaceare preserved.
+If units ofslopeandinterceptare provided, they have to be dimensionally consistent.The arguments

-can be provided with uncertainties, in which case the uncertainty of the output value is calculated from linear uncertainty propagation.- Parameters:
+slopeandinterceptcan be provided with uncertainties, in which case the uncertainty of the output value is calculated from linear uncertainty propagation.- Parameters:

 namespace – The prefix of the namespace for which uncertainties are to be replaced or stripped.
 Cannot be supplied along with

-.column – The name of the column for which uncertainties are to be replaced or stripped.
+column.column – The name of the column for which uncertainties are to be replaced or stripped.
 Cannot be supplied along with

-slope – The slope \(m\).
+namespaceslope – The slope \(m\).

 intercept – The intercept \(c\).